History of rail transport in Great Britain 1995 to date

 Due to the increase in passenger numbers and the prospect of high speed rail both within Great Britain and connecting to Europe, this period has been called the start of a new Golden Age of rail travel.
 However quickly increasing passenger numbers have meant many trains (as many as 1 in 6 in some places) are very crowded at peak times.
 Peak-time fares have increased by over 200% (since privatisation) to deter people from travelling at these times, whereas the price of advance tickets has halved in the same period.
-The COVID-19 pandemic however, caused a massive drop in passenger numbers even though freight transport held up fairly well.
+The COVID-19 pandemic caused a massive drop in passenger numbers, even though freight transport held up fairly well.

 Government policy

 Reform under the Labour government (1997–2010)

 The Labour government (elected in 1997 after the majority of the privatisation process had been completed) did not completely reverse the railway privatisation of the previous administration.
 Initially it left the new structure largely in place, however its main innovation in the early years was the creation of the Strategic Rail Authority (SRA), initially in shadow form until the Transport Act 2000 received Royal Assent, as well as the appointment of Tom Winsor as Rail Regulator, who took a much harder line with the rail industry, and Railtrack in particular.

 In the wake of the Hatfield rail crash in 2000, Railtrack entered into financial meltdown and the industry was in deep crisis.
 Labour refused to continue to bail out Railtrack and the company was put into Railway Administration in 2001 and a new company, Network Rail emerged to replace Railtrack in 2002.
 Since September 2014, Network Rail has been classified as a "government body".

 The Strategic Rail Authority lasted just five years.
-Following the passing of the Railways Act 2005, its business was wound up and its functions transferred to the Department for Transport Rail Group and the Office for Rail Regulation.
+Following the passing of the Railways Act 2005, its business was wound up and its functions transferred to the Department for Transport Rail Group and the Office of Rail Regulation.
 Further changes followed, which saw the government take back a greater degree of control.

 Another important development occurred in the aftermath of the Potters Bar accident in May 2002 when a commuter train derailed (coincidentally on the same stretch of the East Coast Main Line as Hatfield) due to poorly maintained points.
 This resulted in Network Rail taking all track maintenance back in-house and the industry went on to enjoy the longest period in modern times without a fatal accident due to industry error.
 This came to an end in February 2007 when a Virgin Trains West Coast Class 390 Pendolino derailed near Grayrigg in Cumbria, killing one person.
 The cause of the accident was identical to that in Potters Bar nearly five years earlier – once again calling into question Network Rail's maintenance procedures.

+In 2006, the government launched the Access for All programme to improve accessibility at railway stations in Great Britain.
+The £390 million main programme (extended in 2014 with a further £163 million) has delivered accessibility projects at more than 150 stations.